 The National Curriculum states that “A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science and design and technology, and provides insights into both natural and artificial systems.”

 Our intent at Barrs Court Primary School is to deliver a broad and engaging computing curriculum which allows children to develop life-long technological skills as well as a firm understanding of the importance of technology in today’s society.

-The children are taught computing through five key aspects; Data Handling, Media, Programming, E-Safety and The Impact of Technology.
+At Barrs Court, the Computing curriculum is implemented through five key aspects; Data Handling, Media, Programming, E-Safety and The Impact of Technology.
 These aspects are taught across a two-year cycle however children are also given opportunities to revisit their computing skills through cross curricular learning.
 Online safety is deeply embedded in all our Computing units since it links with the safeguarding and wellbeing of the children at our school.
 Teachers plan fun and engaging lessons using a variety of equipment and encourage children to develop their use of technology for both academic and personal purposes.